camjohns123/SI206-FinalProjectRepo/README.md

 Data Sources:
 I scraped the Rustic Pathways website (https://rusticpathways.com/programs/countries/australia/).
-This website does require any API keys or client secrets.
+This website does not require any API keys or client secrets.

 My code is set up with an interactive portion.
 The user can choose what graphs to present.
 Here is the interactive code so you can familiarize yourself with the different command options.